2 Data

 .

-Nonlinear dimensionality reduction is also called manifold learning or creating a low-Dimensional embedding.
-Many methods are available with varying properties exist.
+Nonlinear dimensionality reduction is also called manifold learning or creating a low-dimensional embedding.
+These methods have become very popular and many methods with varying properties exist.
 Some popular methods are:

 -